Vendinois/JSON_Beef/README.md

 # JSON_Beef
 A JSON parser library made in the Beef programming language.

-This is still a work in progress.
+This is still a work in progress and was kind of implemented roughly to get a grasp of Beef at the same type.
+So major refactoring and potential breaking changes can occure in the future, though I will try to keep that as the bare minimum.

 ## Summary
 - [Project Organization](#project-organization)